shtoshni/learning-chess-blindfolded/README.md

 python data_processing/get_piece_type_rap.py --data_dir $DATA_DIR
 ```
 - This step extracts the board state from the [FEN notation](https://en.wikipedia.org/wiki/Forsyth%E2%80%93Edwards_Notation)
   and stores it as a numpy file for different splits.
+This can be used to train multiview models (not supported in commits since Feb 2021).
 ```
 python data_processing/get_fen_repr.py --data_dir $DATA_DIR
 python data_processing/get_fen_other_eval.py --data_dir $DATA_DIR
 ```

 ## Training

 Default settings:
 - Train-L i.e. 200K games for training